jestie/prompt-me-mvp/README.md

 - Real MFA implementation (e.g., Auth0).
 - Cloud storage for prompts.
 - Advanced analytics.
-- Subscription model.
-- And more features outlined in the ADLD.
+- And more features are outlined in the TODO.md.

 ## Tech Stack (MVP)
 - HTML5